Google to stop using Apple tool to track iPhone users, avoiding new pop-up warning

 Apple for years has supplied apps with a unique identifier, known as IDFA, to help them link the same user across multiple programs.
 The code can be essential in determining to whom to show an ad and tracking whether it prompted them to make a purchase.

-But Apple has said “early” this year it will require that apps show users a one-time pop-up message to gain their consent to access their IDFA.
+But Apple has said that early this year it will require that apps show users a one-time pop-up message to gain their consent to access their IDFA.

 Facebook Inc and other app makers are concerned the warning may discourage users from opting in and cripple ad sales.